Frequently Asked Questions

 Can my donation be earmarked for a particular project?

-Generally it can.
-But if making a large donation it's a good idea to discuss this with us beforehand.
+Yes, although if making a large donation it's a good idea to discuss this with us beforehand.

 What do you do with unrestricted donations?